mendozaaalvaro-oss/2025-se-tech-challenge/README.md

 - `audience`: Your API identifier for your API server
 - `managementClientId`: Auth0 Management API client ID (M2M Application)
 - `managementClientSecret`: Auth0 Management API client secret (M2M Application)
-- `connection`: The name of your Auth0 database connection
+- `connection`: The name of your Auth0 external database connection
 - `serverAPI`: Backend API URL
 - `appOrigin`: Frontend application URL

+After updating this file, start both the frontend and backend servers.
+Dockerfile is configured to start both servers using `yarn start`.

 ## How It Works